-The first volume (1754-1756) chronicles his time as a missionary traveling through "the Country of the Six Nations" — what is now western New York and Pennsylvania that were still largely populated by Native American tribes.
+The first volume chronicles Rev. Hawley's time as a missionary traveling through "the Country of the Six Nations" — what is now western New York and Pennsylvania, that were still largely populated by Native American tribes.
 Rev. Hawley kept track of the villages he visited, people he interacted with, and the Bible passages on which he preached.

-The second volume (ca. 1753-1795) contains copies of correspondence referred to in vol. 1, financial records, and a continuation of his travelogue from "the Country of the Six Nations".
+Rev. Hawley's second volume contains copies of correspondence referred to in vol. 1, financial records, and a continuation of his travelogue from "the Country of the Six Nations".
 His movements were often hampered by early battles in the French and Indian War, which he also describes.

 The first few pages in this book contain a later 19th-century letter to a genealogist with a brief Hawley family history, and the 1875 inscription from A. C. Thompson when he donated the journals to the Congregational Library.

-The fourth volume (ca. 1781-1806) is also primarily correspondence.
+This fourth volume is also primarily correspondence.
 The topics range from the fates of indentured Mashpee Indians to friends' legal matters to his own personal finances.
 Rev. Hawley also recorded local births, deaths, and marriages at the Mashpee plantation for much of the latter half of the 18th century.